Dalit couple fined Rs 2.5 lakh, denied entry into TN temple allegedly for inter-sect marriage

 He added that a fine of only Rs 500 was to be paid for causing “disruption in the village”.
 Ellappan said that people in Pullur village were poor and such an exorbitant fine could not be imposed on the locals, according to the news channel.

 Meanwhile, during a function at the temple last week, Kanagaraj’s father-in-law was allegedly assaulted by Ellappan and his accomplices.
-After this, Kanagaraj filed a complaint and an FIR was registered.
+After this, Kanagaraj filed a complaint and an FIR was registered, reported News18.
 Ellappan also filed complaints against the man and his family, and another FIR was filed against them.